 - Governance for Good (guide to good governance practice)

-- Protect your charity from fraud guide, and
+- Protect your charity from fraud guide

 You may also like to refer responsible persons to the following guidance on duties:

 - the Not for Profit Compliance Support Centre's guidance for boards and committees

 - ORIC's guidance for ORIC organisations

 - publications from The Governance Institute of Australia and Australian Institute of Company Directors (both for a fee).